hakamine/archivematica-docs/user-manual/backlog/backlog.rst

 #.
 Click on a blue or white row to toggle this value for each column.
 In the
    example below, all the available columns are selected.
-Note that your column selection choices will persist between your user sessions and apply to other users of the same Archivematica pipeline.
+Note that your column selection choices will persist between your user sessions and apply to other users of the same Archivematica instance.

    .. figure:: images/backlog-all-columns.*
       :align: center